BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-15-Introduction-to-Resurgence-Part-1.md

 and the $n+1$ numbers are call `homogeneous coordinates` and is denoted by $[z^0,\cdots,z^n]$.
 We can make one of them constantly equal to 1, then only the rest are really coordinates, it is called `inhomogeneous coordinates`.

-`Meromouphic functions` are functions holomorphic except at poles.
+`Meromouphic functions` are functions holomorphic except at a discrete set of isolated poles.

 A `domain` in $\mathbb{C}$ is a connected non-empty open subset of $\mathbb{C}$.